HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

   <a href="/static/images/2019/13_Ecommerce/fig18.png" class="fig-mobile">
     <img src="/static/images/2019/13_Ecommerce/fig18.png" aria-labelledby="fig18-caption" width="600">
   </a>
-  <div id="fig18-caption" class="visually-hidden">Distribution of the 10, 25, 50, 75, and 90th percentiles of third party bytes per ecommerce page.
-The median number of third party bytes on desktop is 320 KB.
+  <div id="fig18-caption" class="visually-hidden">Distribution of the 10, 25, 50, 75, and 90th percentiles of third-party bytes per ecommerce page.
+The median number of third-party bytes on desktop is 320 KB.
 The 10, 25, 75, and 90th percentiles are: 42, 129, 651, and 1,071.
 The desktop distribution is higher at each percentile than mobile by 10-30 KB.</div>
   <figcaption>Figure 18.
-Distribution of third party bytes per ecommerce page.</figcaption>
+Distribution of third-party bytes per ecommerce page.</figcaption>
 </figure>

-The median ('mid-range') home page on an ecommerce platform makes 17 requests for third party content on mobile and 19 on desktop.
+The median ('mid-range') home page on an ecommerce platform makes 17 requests for third-party content on mobile and 19 on desktop.
 10% of all home pages on ecommerce platforms make over 50 requests for third-party content, with a total payload of over 1 MB.

-[Other studies](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript/) have indicated that third party content can be a major performance bottleneck.
+[Other studies](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript/) have indicated that third-party content can be a major performance bottleneck.
 This study shows that 17 or more requests (50 or more for the top 10%) is the norm for ecommerce pages.

-## Third party requests and payload per platform
+## Third-party requests and payload per platform

 Note the charts and tables below show data for mobile only.